-1 Stone corner shelf, 1 glue, 2 razor blades (1 metal and 1 plastic), 4 anchoring plates, and instructions
+1 Stone corner shelf, 1 glue (use glue within 30 days after receiving), 2 razor blades (1 metal and 1 plastic), 4 anchoring plates, and instructions

 Attached is a picture to show how we define the size of the shelves.
 But if you start your measuring from the inside corner of the wall and measure out keeping the tape measure against the wall 7, 8 or 9 inches and make a mark, then do the same thing on the adjacent wall and that’s where the shelf will end once installed.

 Once you place your GoShelf Systems order it takes 1 – 2 days for processing.
 Depending on your shipping location it can take 2 – 5 days to receive your order via USPS Priority shipping.
 You will receive an email with your tracking number.

 If your using the grout joint, a hand held grout saw, rotary tool, oscillating power tool with a 1/16”grout removal blade or a 4” angle grinder with a thin kerf continuous rim diamond blade all work great(It’s highly recommended that you use the oscillating power tool with the grout removal blade or a grinder if you think your grout joint could possibly be less than 1/16”).
 If your cutting directly into the tile you will need to use an angle grinder with a tile blade like mentioned above. ** TIP!
 Use a vacuum while you remove the grout or cutting into the tile to help keep the dust down to a minimum, always wear safety glasses, ear protection and a dust mask.

 Yes the shelf is front heavy so it naturally tips forward, but after installation while waiting for the glue to dry, place a full shampoo bottle on the front side of the shelf, it will provide more weight and give a slight pitch to help divert water off the shelf.